-Is a precise genetic or acquired biological brain disorder or condition that is responsible for childhood onset brain dysfunction.
+Is responsible for childhood onset brain dysfunction.
 It may result in developmental differences manifested as cognitive dysfunction, behavioral problems, and/or motor dysfunction.

 Congenital disorder is also known as birth defects, congenital anomalies or congenital malformations.
 Congenital disorder can be defined as structural or functional anomalies that occur during intrauterine life and can be identified prenatally, at birth or sometimes may only be detected later in infancy.